jarrarhaider1214/docs/pages/user-guide/components/cloud-authorization-level/cloud-authorization-level.md

 Here are the permission required for Azure:

-- CloudPlex profile will be made using client_id, client_secret ,region , subscription_id and tenant_id.
+- CloudPlex profile will be made using Client_Id, Client_Secret , Region , Subscription_Id and Tenant_Id.
 - Region and zone.
 - CloudPlex token.
 -  Service administrator role.